muggy8/improbable/from-me-to-me/UIb4kVxn.md

 "It..."
 I stopped myself before I continued further.

-Phanna's right, the goal from the beginning was to get a end up looking unrecognizeable and Phanna delivered exactly what he promised.
+Phanna's right, the goal from the beginning was to end up looking unrecognizeable and Phanna delivered exactly what he promised.

 But even though that is true, it's still very uncomfortable to see myself looking completely different from what I'm used to.